 Shoal Bay is one of the most popular beaches on Anguilla.
 Not that any beach here could be called crowded, but you're certain to catch at least a few other people enjoy the sugar sand and crystalline waters of Shoal Bay.

-Interested guests can find this beach on the northeastern outskirts of the neighborhood of Shoal Bay East, three and a half miles (five and a half kilometers) north-northeast of the center of the Valley.
+Visitors will be able to find this beach on the northeastern edge of the neighborhood of Shoal Bay East, three and a half miles (five and a half kilometers) to the north-northeast of the center of the Valley.

 1 | Dropsey Bay Beach

 With shallow water, various rock formations, and a long arching coast, Dropsey Bay Beach has plenty for visitors to explore.
 And visitors to Dropsey Bay Beach should be ready for an adventure, as the secluded location of the beach and the long drive required is definitely not intended for those looking for an easy-access beach.

 When you're coming from the center of East End, go a short distance away south west to locate this beach.

 Find more information here.

 Road Bay is not just a beach, it's a destination.
 It's full of life and it's definitely a boaters haven as it is a commercial port area.

 The center of Blowing Point is a mile and a half (two and a half kilometers) to the south of this beach.

 Sandy Ground Beach is one of the most popular beaches in all of Anguilla.
 This strip of sand is busy day and night with its many piers and just as numerous bars and nightlife options.